angel-mora/web-static-lephucr/content/chatgpt_history/certificaciones-para-administradores-de-empresas.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Technical skills for Business Administrators, like Salesforce or Excel.
+Provide the best certifications so my profile is attractive in LinkedIn for mexican employers"
 draft: false
 ---

 # Certificaciones para Administradores de Empresas

-## ✅ TODOs

-## 📌 Summary
-Technical skills for Business Administrators, like Salesforce or Excel.
-Provide the best certifications so my profile is attractive in LinkedIn for mexican employers

 ## 🧠 Full Chat

+🙋 **You:**

 Technical skills for Business Administrators, like Salesforce or Excel.
 Provide the best certifications so my profile is attractive in LinkedIn for mexican employers

+---

+🤖 **Assistant:**

 To make your LinkedIn profile attractive to Mexican employers as a Business Administrator, obtaining certifications in widely recognized technical skills can be highly beneficial.
 Here are some of the best certifications to consider: